Men in War: Production

-Unable to get tanks and military extras from the Pentagon, both Mann and composer Bernstein concentrate on the landscape, in this case filmed at Bronson Canyon.
-Enemy soldiers are rarely seen, and the isolation of the platoon is strongly conveyed.
+Unable to get tanks and military extras from the Pentagon, Mann and composer Bernstein concentrated on the landscape, Bronson Canyon.
+Enemy soldiers are rarely seen, and the isolation of the platoon is conveyed strongly.
 Mann had previously made film noirs in the late 1940s and Westerns in the early to mid-1950s and combined elements of both in his first war film.

 Phil Yordan later recalled he wrote the film at 150 pages then Mann "went through the script, he reduced it to eighty-two pages.
 He threw out all the dialogue.
 Of course, I put all of the dialogue back in to get Aldo Ray and Robert Ryan to play it.
 I said to him, "What am I going to do if you send them this script?
 They won't show up!"

-Mann later said "I wanted to tell a story of the detail of war.
+I wanted to tell a story of the detail of war.
 The detail of war is what all the soldiers went through: that they had sand in their boots; that their gun jammed; that they took off their helmets at the wrong time; that they had to walk through forests of mines; or walk through bombardments.
 I was interested only in the foot soldier.
 Nobody knows why they have to take such and such a hill.
 They just are told to take it.
-So I lived with the guys, and I wanted to tell the story through tiny personal incidents.I used simple people – and did it all in twenty-four days.
+So I lived with the guys, and I wanted to tell the story through tiny personal incidents.

+I used simple people – and did it all in twenty-four days.
 Actually, we had two units working side by side.
 I think it did come off."